-(1) Non-Equity Incentive Plan amounts reflect threshold, target and maximum award amounts established for fiscal year 2021 under the Company's Management Incentive Plan.
-The "Threshold," "Target" and "Maximum" amounts reflected for Mr. Green have been prorated based on his appointment date of July 30, 2020 as President and Chief Executive Officer.
-Since Mr. Hancock resigned prior to the end of fiscal year 2021, he was not eligible to participate in the Management Incentive Plan.
-Additional information regarding the Company's Management Incentive Plan, including the performance metrics applicable to these awards under our Management Incentive Plan, can be found in the "Compensation Discussion and Analysis" section of this Proxy Statement under "Management Cash Incentive Plan".
-The actual amount of bonus earned by each NEO under the Management Incentive Plan for fiscal year 2021 is reflected in the "Summary Compensation Table" above under the column heading, "Non-Equity Incentive Plan Compensation."
+Reflects threshold, target and maximum award amounts established for fiscal year 2022 under the Company's Annual Cash Bonus Plan, and information regarding the Company's Annual Cash Bonus Plan, including the performance metrics applicable to these awards under our Annual Cash Bonus Plan, can be found in the "Compensation Discussion and Analysis" section of this Proxy Statement under "Annual Cash Bonus Plan".
+The actual amount of bonus earned by each NEO under the Annual Cash Bonus Plan for fiscal year 2022 is reflected in the "Summary Compensation Table" above under the column heading, "Non-Equity Incentive Plan Compensation."